sgawalsh/alphaC4/README.md

 This project began as an attempt to apply neural nets to the game of Connect 4, and over time morphed into an attempt to recreate the techniques used on the AlphaGo projects and apply them to Connect 4.
 The project approximately follows the techniques described in this [article](https://web.stanford.edu/~surag/posts/alphazero.html) and this [image](https://miro.medium.com/max/4000/1*0pn33bETjYOimWjlqDLLNw.png).

 The agent uses a monte carlo tree search, which is driven by two seperate neural nets evaluating the favourability, as well as the move probabilities of a given board.
 After a user-selected amount of iterations of the monte carlo tree search, the move is selected either deterministically or stochastically according to variables contained in `config.py`.
-This config file contains various other variables which determine certain aspects of the agent behaviour including the use of temperatures when performing selfplay in order to ensure the agent explores possible game states.
+This config file contains various other variables which determine certain aspects of the agent behaviour including the use of temperatures when performing selfplay in order to ensure the agent explores a diverse variety of possible game states.

 By running the `run.py` file, the user is presented with 4 options.